micropython/micropython/docs/library/ssl.rst

      server certificate.
 It also sets the name for Server Name Indication (SNI), allowing the server to present the proper certificate.

+   - *session* allows a client socket to reuse a session by passing a SSLSession object previously retrieved from the ``session`` property of a ssl.SSLSocket object.

 .. warning::

    Some implementations of ``ssl`` module do NOT validate server certificates,